ZellyDev-Games/OpenSplit/docs/getting-started.md

   * Verify: `golangci-lint --version`

 ## Development Server
+* From the checkout root run: `task clean`.
+Should only have to run this once.
 * From the checkout root run: `task dev`
   * Compiles Go backend, generates frontend bindings, and installs all frontend dependencies
   * This can take some time the first time you run it
   * Hot-Reload
     * Changes to frontend (React) are hot-reloaded and instantly viewable in the application
     * Changes to backend (Go) will cause a recompilation and reload of the application
+  * If you get en error related to native rollup optional dependencies, make sure you ran `task clean` first.
+You only have to do that once.

 ## Code Contribution
 * Use relevant prefixes in your branch naming